No results found. Please refine your search.

 This aged way of working, however, is incongruent with the realities of many modern organizations.
 Our research shows that, more and more often, teams are spread out across multiple locations.
 These days the likelihood of NOT having at least one remote colleague is rare.

 What’s more, all of the information from paper-bound workshops eventually gets digitized anyway.
-Photos of whiteboards are usually unsatisfying attempts to digitize workshop output and seldomly get looked at again.
+Photos of whiteboards are usually unsatisfying attempts to digitize workshop output and rarely get looked at again.
 Not to mention that transcribing information from sticky notes is time consuming.

 This much we know: there’s a better way.
 It starts with going digital first, or conceiving of work in such a way that it is digital from the outset.
 Or, worst case, at least supporting methods that can be digitized very quickly with little effort.